datacol-io/datacol-io.github.io/docs/getting-started.md

 We recommend to move datacol executable in your bin path.
 Make sure it's installed correctly by running -

     $ datacol -v
-    datacol version 0.0.1-alpha
+    datacol version 1.0.0-alpha.4

 #### 3. Stack creation

-To create a new stack, you must get [Google cloud][1] project name or identifier and initialize a new stack using -
+Create a base stack to get up and running.
+You can later share stack details with your team members to collaborate.

-    datacol init --project <project> --stack demo
+    datacol init --stack demo

-It will create a [Datacol Stack](/docs/cli/stacks#creating-a-stack) in your GCP account with required resources.
+It will install a [Datacol Stack](/docs/cli/stacks#creating-a-stack) by name `demo` in your GCP account with required resources.
 It will take couple of minutes to complete.
 Hit `Ctrl-C` if you want to cancel the process.

 #### 4. Deploy a sample app
 In this step we'll show you how to launch your first app and interact with it.
 Any application having [`Dockerfile`][2] at root level should be eligible for deployment.
 If you don't have one, Please follow guidelines for creating [Dockerfile][2] on [Docker website][3].